lmnagaraju209/rathan/azurefunctions.md

 **3. Dependency Installation**
 - Runs `npm install` - pretty standard
-- Downloads a secure `.npmrc` file.
+- Downloads a secure `.npmrc` file using the `DownloadSecureFile@1` task.
 This is for accessing MetLife's private npm registry (Artifactory).
+The file is named `.npmrc` and gets copied to the working directory
-If this step fails, you probably don't have access to the Artifactory credentials variable group
+- If this step fails, you probably don't have access to the Artifactory credentials variable group, or the secure file isn't configured in the library

 **4. Testing**
 - This step is optional - it only runs if you have a `test` script in `package.json`